Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Theoretical properties

 \subsection{Posterior robustness for $\eta_j$}

 The original horseshoe estimator for sparse signals is robust in the sense that the difference between the estimate and the observation vanishes as the observation becomes extreme \citep{carvalho2010horseshoe}.
-This property is known as the tail-robustness.
-In this subsection, we show that the posterior mean estimator in our setting is also robust to large positive signals, but in a different sense from the standard setting.
-This theoretical result can explain the reason that the proposed method provides the posterior of the function that is adaptive to jumps.
+This property is known as tail-robustness.
+In this subsection, we show that the posterior mean estimator in our setting is also robust to large positive signals, but in a different sense.
+This theoretical result explains the reason that the proposed method can make the posterior of the function adaptive to jumps.